Dilute Calico Cats: Exploring Their Beauty and Unique Charm

 The Genetics Behind Dilute Calico Coloring

-The dilute gene causes the colors to be muted or lightened, resulting in the soft shades of gray and cream seen in these cats.
-Both parents must carry the dilute gene for their kittens to inherit this pattern, which is why dilute calico kittens may not be as common as regular calicos.
+The dilute gene produces softer, more subdued colors or lightened, resulting in soft shades of gray and cream in these cats.
+Both parents must possess the dilute gene for kittens to inherit the dilute calico pattern.
+As a result, dilute calico kittens are generally less common than their standard calico counterparts.

 Dilute Calico